jap-company/fields/docs/overview.md

 # Overview

-Fields is a zero-dependency validation library for Scala.
+Fields is a Scala validation library that you should use because it is:

 <Traits />